Baba Hari Dass: Anand Dass

 Jerry Tabachnick (also known as Anand Dass) became one of the first students who recognized the need to study yoga with a living master.
 He became a highly regarded disciple and commentator.
 In 1970, he travelled to India to study with Baba Hari Dass and to gain deeper understanding of yoga.
 He was also active in organizing the Vancouver Satsang in Canada and became a Yoga Sutras commentator and teacher and co-authored Dharma Sara publications on yoga and yoga related subjects (1974–76).

 Prenatal Yoga

 Baba Hari Dass agreed to mentor his pregnant student Jeannine Parvati through a course of prenatal Yoga.
 During that time she continued practicing asanas and authored Prenatal Yoga & Natural Childbirth, published in 1974.
 As the daughter of a First Nation father (Ute tribe) and as a longtime student of Baba Hari Dass, Jeannine Parvati Baker's midwifery philosophy was one of earth-based values and non-harming principles.

-After "Prenatal Yoga" gained in popularity, Baba Hari Dass expounded supporting practices of yoga to include prenatal asana, pranayama, meditation, Ayurveda, and mindfulness techniques for labor that formed the basis of Prenatal Yoga Teacher Training.
+After "Prenatal Yoga" gained in popularity, Baba Hari Dass expounded supporting practices of yoga to include prenatal asana, pranayama, meditation, Ayurveda, and mindfulness techniques for labour that formed the basis of Prenatal Yoga Teacher Training.
 The emphasis was given on anatomy and physiology of pregnancy, common discomforts in pregnancy, and how to support mothers through every stage of pregnancy and postpartum.